natepappenhagen/node-redis-currency-exchange/README.md

 - add translation files for text to make evoloving into other languages simple.
 - add commas to the output text fields.
 - add 'reset' button.
+- add tests
+- consider replacing the two useEffects with an Observable stream that could reduce unintended side effects from the useEffects.
 - package up the front end into a standalone component that could be imported and consumed.

 **back end**: